hyperledger-labs/fabric-token-sdk/docs/core-token.md

       # auditdb: store audit records about the audited transactions
       # identitydb: store information about wallets and identities
       # The databases can be instantiated in isolation, a different backend for each db, or with a shared backend, depending on the driver used.
-      # In the following example, we have all databases using the same backed but tokendb.
+      # In the following example, we have all databases using the same backend but tokendb.

       # shared db configuration.
 The `unity` driver is used as provider.
       db: